NicEastvillage/RLBotJavaTutorialSourceCode/README.md

 - Making a `Manuever` interface
 - Making a dodge for `KickoffState` and `MoveToPointState`

+**Episode 6** - Rendering and Ball Prediction

+- Deep dive into the renderers
+- Making our own `SmartRenderer` with more functions
+- Drawing ball prediction
+- Using ball prediction to find where and when to hit the ball

 ### Planned Episodes

 *Note: These are just ideas for episodes and their order may not be exactly as below.*